6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 3. Splitting or Peeling

-Your nails may become more delicate and start to split, peel, or even crumble, as one MySpondylitisTeam member described their nails: “They split and break very easily.”
+Your nails may become more delicate and start to split, peel, or even crumble.
+As one MySpondylitisTeam member described their nails: “They split and break very easily.”

 Some MySpondylitisTeam members report that their nails split or peel easily.
 (CC BY-NC-ND 3.0 NZ/DermNet)